paralevel/toggle-macbook-notch.shortcut/README.md

 # Toggle Notch Off/On (shortcut)

-This shortcut moves the entire menubar beneath the camera housing (the “notch”) on Apple Silicon MacBooks, using AppleScript to automate the procedure described [here](https://apple.stackexchange.com/questions/432284/make-macbook-pro-as-if-there-is-no-notch/472341#472341).
+This shortcut pushes the menubar below the camera housing (the “notch”) on Apple Silicon MacBooks, using AppleScript to automate the procedure described [here](https://apple.stackexchange.com/questions/432284/make-macbook-pro-as-if-there-is-no-notch/472341#472341).

 _Advantages_